01 Nov 2023

 Reporting aligned with the TPT Disclosure Framework should include:

-- how the body(s) or individual(s) takes into account the transition plan when overseeing the entity’s strategy, its decisions on major transactions and its risk management processes and related policies, including whether the body(s) or individual(s) has considered trade-offs associated with the transition plan.
+• how the body(s) or individual(s) considers the transition plan when overseeing the entity’s strategy, major transaction decisions, risk management processes and related policies, including if any trade-offs associated with the transition plan have been considered.

-- how the body(s) or individual(s) oversees the setting of targets in the transition plan, and monitors progress towards these targets and the wider strategic ambition of the transition plan.
+• how the body(s) or individual(s) oversees target setting in the transition plan, and monitors progress towards these targets and the wider strategic ambition of the transition plan.

 (TPT sub-element 5.1 – Board oversight and reporting)